The Full Library of ADHD Tests and Assessments for Related Conditions

 Unlike diabetes or anemia, attention deficit hyperactivity disorder (ADHD or ADD) can’t be detected with a blood test or scan.
 “Like other psychiatric diagnoses, the boundaries of ADHD are unclear, so clinician judgment plays a big role,” says Joel Nigg, Ph.D., a professor of psychiatry, pediatrics, and behavioral neuroscience at Oregon Health & Science University.

-Most children and adults begin by taking an online test of common ADHD symptoms and then taking the results to an ADHD specialist for review and evaluation.
+Many children and adults begin by taking an online test of common ADHD symptoms and then taking the results to an ADHD specialist for review and evaluation.
 ADDitude offers the following ADHD tests for children and adults:

 ADHD Symptom Tests for Children